iKarTehFox/web-clock-docs/docs/datetime.md

 <hr>

 ### Border Style
-The Border Style radio buttons and dropdown menu allow you to change the style of the outline/border of the clock.
+You can set the border style of the clock to give it a sort of "frame" around the time, providing a bit of separation between the time and the date.

 By default, there is no border style selected.
 You can change the border style to "Box" or "Bottom", both of which have the "Solid", "Dashed", "Dotted", and "Double" options.

+**You cannot select a border style if the "seconds bar" is visible.**

 ![A screenshot of the Border Style radio buttons with "Box" and "Solid" selected](/assets/images/docs-Features/datetime/borderstyle.png)